alexandzors/things/docs/grafana.md

 | URL           | http://ip:8086|
 | Database      | varken        |

-- Now that the data source is added we can add the dashboard.
+6. Now that the data source is added we can add the dashboard.
 Again the awesome Varken fellows have an official Varken dashboard that includes pre-configured elements for reading data from your 'varken' database.
 You can get the dashboard ID from [here](https://grafana.com/dashboards/9585).
 Paste the code into the dashboard import section and click "load."

 ![My Dashboard](https://i.imgur.com/WfCEpNd.png)

-> Now my dashboard includes data from [Glances](https://nicolargo.github.io/glances/) as well as [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/).
+> Now my dashboard also includes data from [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/).
 My Dashboard system is far from complete.
 So please keep checking the [Landing Page](https://alexandzors.github.io/things) for more tutorials.
+[Telegraf guide](https://alexandzors.github.io/things/grafana-tutorials/telegraf).

 **This guide is incomplete and is still a WIP.
 Please feel free to reach out with any issues!**